 An example of this is the most recent course that I have developed those principles in mind – BIM for infrastructure (InfraBIM) basics.
 I have taken a real world example in where BIM process is explained, and applied to help design teams to stay connected, find problems in the design as early as possible (before the real construction starts) and keep the construction itself in schedule or see possible resource deficiencies on-time.
 To fulfill the major goal, various sub goals should be successfully learned/studied.

 During the course my goal is to keep an eye on how students’ progress and if they are struggling somewhere in between, helping them to get on track and encourage ask questions from where they get stuck.
 After the course I’m also keen on doing learning analytics about my course participants.
-My goal here is to understand the behavior of different student groups (for example students who come from study programs vs students who are participating through open university program).
+My goals here is to understand the behavior of different student groups (for example students who come from study programs vs students who are participating through open university program).
 Common conclusions can be used to avoid typical issues next semester.
-For example, it is clear that distant learners who do not have a possibility to get support directly from contact hour, can get in trouble because they do need some more active hours with direct guidance.
-To avoid such cases in the future, contact hours for distant learners should be especially gathered to the beginning of semester and not splitted or scattered throughout the semester.
-Such conclusions are coming from learning analytics and seeing the clear indicator that day-time students (possibility to participate in contact hours more often) can start the learning process quicker.
+For example, it is clear that distant learners who do not have a possibility to get support directly from contact hour (or webinar), can get in trouble because they do need some more active hours with direct guidance.
+To avoid such cases in the future, contact hours (or start-up webinars) for distant learners should be especially gathered to the beginning of semester and not splitted or scatted throughout the semester.
+Such conclusions are coming from learning analytics and seeing the clear indicator that day-time students (possibility to participate in contact hours or webinars more often due to timetable slots) can start the learning process quicker.
 I have analysed two main BIM subjects in where I’m responsible.
 Please note that both courses are open BIM courses and more information (including the layout and content of the course) can be easily seen once clicked on the course webpage.

 General information about the course:

-Course starts with a general introduction and introductory lectures.
+Course starts with a general introduction and introductory lectures/webinars.
 Because course is designed as an e-learning course, most of the work during semester is with peer instruction, where a teacher is giving continuous feedback individually as well as with general forum/video posts to the course participants.
-Additional contact hours are based on questions/topics where students need more help.
-Course project is individual and reflects the knowledge from course sub-topics.
-Bonus assessments can give special points before the course completion.
-Course ends with summarized contact hour.
+Additional contact hours (webinars) are based on questions/topics where students need more help.
+Course project is group-based (3 students in a group) and reflects the knowledge from course sub-topics.
+Course ends with project presentation skills.
 Based on students continuous activity recordings and feedback, course analytics is carried out.
 Some statistics is given in the sub-section.
-In Spring 2017 the course belonged to elective courses list but the level of interest was moderately positive (total number of registrants: 56 students).
+It is important to note how some statistics has changed over the years due to different study groups.

 Course learning analytics based on two different study groups (open university, study program):Open university students